mariaonoeva/stat-repo/R_script_new/script_LRex_QueSlav.md

 and Šimík
 2023](https://mariaonoeva.github.io/assets/pdf/FDSL16_RuNPQs_Onoeva_Simik.pdf)).
 The experiment was run on [LRex](https://www.l-rex.de/), so your raw data can be different if you use a different platform.
+We had several sub-experiments, here I report on two because code is the same for all of them.

+#### Design

-### Files
+#### Files

 The csv file with raw results is available in this repo (perhaps I can also load a spreadsheet with all conditions that I used for LRex?).